The Best Homemade Floor Cleaner for Mopping (Residue-Free)

 2. Regular Dawn Dish Soap

-Dish soap is a mild, ph neutral cleaner.
-It’s safe for almost all surfaces and can break down dirt and degrease.
+Dish soap is a mild, pH-neutral cleaner.
+It’s safe for all surfaces and can break down dirt and degrease.
 It’s important to use only plain dish soap in your cleaning recipes.
 Never use dish soap with bleach or added oils.

-Also, avoid overusing soap, or it can leave a film on your floors.
+Also, avoid overusing soap, or it will leave a film on your floors.

 3. Rubbing Alcohol